red-scorp/ag-panel/README.md

 └── config.h (basic configuration)
 ```

-### Dependencies

-This project has several dependencies you should fullfil to be able to build it.
+## Getting Started

+To begin working with the ag-panel project, you'll need to fulfill certain dependencies:

-#### Download code
+### Download Code

-To download *ag-panel* code you can use one of following ways:
+You can obtain the ag-panel project code using one of the following methods:

-- To use Git version control system you can use following command: ```git clone https://github.com/red-scorp/ag-panel.git```
+- If you prefer using the Git version control system, run the following command: `git clone https://github.com/red-scorp/ag-panel.git`
-- Alternatively, you can download full master branch code in a [single zip file](https://github.com/red-scorp/ag-panel/archive/refs/heads/master.zip).
+- Alternatively, you can download the entire master branch code as a [single zip file](https://github.com/red-scorp/ag-panel/archive/refs/heads/master.zip).

-#### IDEs
+### Supported IDEs

-The code of *ag-panel* can be compiled with any IDE which supports development for Arduino SDK.
+You can compile the ag-panel project with any IDE that supports development for the Arduino SDK.
+We've tested it with the following IDEs:
-The following IDEs are tested with *ag-panel* project:

-- To open the project in [Arduino IDE](https://www.arduino.cc/en/software) you should open INO file *ag-panel/ag-panel.ino* from File menu.
+- To open the project in the [Arduino IDE](https://www.arduino.cc/en/software), simply open the INO file located at *ag-panel/ag-panel.ino* from the File menu.
-- To open the project in [Visual Studio Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/) Extension you should open project folder with file *platformio.ini* from File menu.
+- To use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) Extension, open the project folder containing the *platformio.ini* file from the File menu.

-#### Libraries
+### Required Libraries

-To compile the project following libraries might be required:
+To successfully compile the project, you may need to install the following libraries:

 - LiquidCrystal
 - LiquidCrystal_I2C